Light source: LED (140W)

-For the test of the picture quality we have a 75 inch picture projected onto the smooth wall.
+To test the image quality, we projected a 75-inch image onto the smooth wall.
 The picture can still be recognized to some extent in bright ambient light.
-But there is no joy, which is why the BlitzWolf BW-VP9 not recommended for daylight projections .
+But there is no joy in doing so, which is why the BlitzWolf BW-VP9 is not recommended for daylight projections.

 In contrast, the display is acceptable in a slightly darkened room and even quite good in a dark room.
 Measured against the price of the projector, the light source actually achieves a decent brightness, which is suitable for 100 - 120 inch projections.
 In a completely darkened room, of course!

-Colors the BW-VP9 is particularly good lively with a touch of oversaturation.
+The BW-VP9 displays colors particularly vividly with a hint of oversaturation.
 In HDMI mode, however, the color profiles and the advanced settings allow a certain amount of leeway for adjustment.
 The projector copes well with high-contrast scenes.

-The Pixel grid is pleasantly small due to the native 1080p resolution.
-The definition is crisp and doesn't seem to drop off too much towards the edges.
+The pixel grid is pleasantly small due to the native 1080p resolution.
+The image sharpness is crisp and doesn't seem to drop off too much towards the edges.
 Small text up to 16 pt.
 Is projected legibly.
 The brightness is evenly distributed over the image surface.

 A clear advantage of the BlitzWolf BW-VP9 even compared to much more expensive projectors is the built-in speaker system.
-Rich bass and filigree highs are not to be expected, but they are The sound and volume are comparable to a good Bluetooth speaker.
+Full bass and delicate highs are not to be expected, but the sound and volume are comparable to a good Bluetooth speaker.

-The high volume is also needed because with approx. 48 dB turn the fan of the projector disproportionately loud, which extremely disturbs the enjoyment of the film.
+The high volume is also required because the projector's fans turn disproportionately loud at approx. 48 dB, which extremely disturbs the enjoyment of the film.
 BlitzWolf should have installed quieter fans here.
 It is possible to replace the fans at a later date.
-Because there are conventional PC fans installed.
+Conventional PC fans are installed.

 Let us briefly come to the gaming suitability of the BlitzWolf BW-VP6.
 The projector is quite suitable for gaming on the big screen with the Playstation, Xbox or Nintendo console.

-The maximal refresh rate is 60 Hz.
-A minor one Input lag (Entry delay) is present, but does not spoil the fun.
+The maximum refresh rate is 60 Hz.
+There is a slight input lag (input delay), but it does not spoil the fun of the game.